yuki-oyama/tristan2025-website/content/venue/_index.md

 ## Accommodation
 We plan to prepare recommendations of various types of accommodation so that every participant, including professors, researchers, students and practitioners, can find a suitable place to stay.

-If you need the information before the announcement, please send us e-mail from the [contact form](/contact).
+If you need the information before the announcement, please send us e-mail from the [contact](/contact).
 <br>
 <br>